vladtf/vta-ip-project/documentation/Arhitectural Design Document.md

 2. Authorization

-   - after the user is authenticated, the backend will generate a JWT token
+   - after the useruthenticated, the backend will generate a JWT token
    - JWT will be stored in the browser's local storage and send with every request
    - for an request to be authorized, the JWT token must be valid (not expired) and the user must have the required role
    - roles are stored in the database, and are assigned to users